Ottawa Senators: Jacques Martin era (1996–2004)

-During the 2001 NHL entry draft, the Senators acquired Zdeno Chara in a multi-player trade with the New York Islanders.
+During the 2001 NHL entry draft, the Senators acquired Zdeno Chára in a multi-player trade with the New York Islanders.

-Martin would impose a "strong defence first" philosophy that led to the team qualifying for the playoffs every season that he coached, but he was criticized for the team's lack of success in the playoffs, notably losing four straight series against their provincial rival, the Toronto Maple Leafs.
+Martin imposed a "strong defence first" philosophy that led to the team qualifying for the playoffs every season that he coached, but he was criticized for the team's lack of success in the playoffs, notably losing four straight series against their provincial rival, the Toronto Maple Leafs.

 In 1996–97, his first season, the club qualified for the playoffs in the last game of the season and nearly defeated the Buffalo Sabres in the first round.
 In 1997–98, the club finished with their first winning record and upset the heavily favoured New Jersey Devils to win their first playoff series.
 However, they were ousted in the second round by the Washington Capitals.
 In 1998–99, the Senators jumped from fourteenth overall in the previous season to third, with 103 points—the first 100-point season in club history, only to be swept in the first round by the Sabres.
 In 1999–2000, despite Yashin's holdout, Martin guided the team to the playoffs, only to lose to the Maple Leafs in the first Battle of Ontario series.
 Yashin returned for 2000–01 and the team improved to win their division and place second in the Eastern Conference.
-Yashin played poorly in another first-round playoff loss and on the day of the 2001 NHL entry draft, he was traded to the New York Islanders in exchange for Zdeno Chara, Bill Muckalt and the second overall selection in the draft, which Ottawa used to select centre Jason Spezza.
+Yashin played poorly in another first-round playoff loss and on the day of the 2001 NHL entry draft, he was traded to the New York Islanders in exchange for Zdeno Chára, Bill Muckalt and the second overall selection in the draft, which Ottawa used to select centre Jason Spezza.

 The 2001–02 Senators regular season points total dropped, but in the playoffs, they upset the Philadelphia Flyers for the franchise's second playoff series win.
 The Sens would go on to push their second-round series to seven games, but they were ultimately once again defeated by the Maple Leafs.
 Despite speculation that Martin would be fired, it was general manager Marshall Johnston who left, retiring from the team.
 He was replaced by John Muckler, the Senators' first with previous management experience.

 Although the Senators were bankrupt, they continued to play in the 2002–03 season after getting emergency financing.
 Despite the off-ice problems, Ottawa had an outstanding season, placing first overall in the NHL to win the Presidents' Trophy.
 In the playoffs, they came within one game of making it into the 2003 Stanley Cup Final, losing to the eventual Stanley Cup champion New Jersey Devils.
-In 2003–04, Martin would guide the team to another good regular season but again would lose in the first round of the playoffs to the Maple Leafs, leading to Martin's dismissal as management felt that a new coach was required for playoff success.
+In 2003–04, Martin guided the team to another good regular season but again would lose in the first round of the playoffs to the Maple Leafs, leading to Martin's dismissal as management felt that a new coach was required for playoff success.